www-py/wwwpy/src/wwwpy/common/designer/abstraction.md

 ## Definition of Component and Element:
-- A Component is an Element (as in  html5 custom element)
+- A Component defines and is coupled to its Custom Element (as in  html5 custom element)
-- Not all Elements are Components.
+- A Custom Element may not be tied to a Component

-Component1 is a Component and as such also an Element HTMLInputElement is an Element but it is not a Component
+Component1 is a Component and as such defines also a Custom Element.
+HTMLInputElement is an Element but it is not a Component